urob-ctu/hw2/README.md

    > do it by going to Preferences | Languages & Frameworks | Jupyter | Invert image outputs for dark themes.
 For users of alternative Integrated Development Environments (IDEs), please locate the analogous setting.
 Failing to make this adjustment could result in images that might not look as visually appealing as intended. :)

-4. **Copy Your Autograd Engine**: In the previous homework, you implemented a custom autograd engine.
-Copy the `engine.py` file from the previous homework into the `utils` directory of this homework.

 ## Working on the Assignments

 The homework is divided into several sections, each residing in its own notebook.
 You can locate these notebooks in